Pythm/ad-Lightwand/README.md

 To change only one room you can call either normal, off, or reset + _appName.
 Appname is what you call your app in configuration.
 See AppName example on nameyourRoom in [Installation](https://github.com/Pythm/ad-Lightwand?tab=readme-ov-file#installation).
 Given this name the mode to call to reset only that rom will be `reset_nameyourRoom`.

 > [!TIP]
 > You are free to define whatever you like even for the names with default value.
-Useful for rgb lighting to set a colourtemp for wash or keep some lights lux constrained during night.
+Useful for rgb lighting to set a colourtemp for wash or keep some lights on during night mode.

+#### Add delays
+Calling a lot of lights simultaneously, espesially if you have lights that do not support transition nativly so the controller needs to send multiple commands to each dimmer, will cause a lot of traffic.
+If you experience problems that not all lights responds every time to mode changes you can add delays to see if it helps to distribute the network traffic over time.
+You have then two options.

 ##### Add delay to activate modes
 An option for room configuration is to add delay in seconds on mode change.
 The modes that will wait with the option `mode_turn_off_delay` is away, off and night.
 The modes that will change after delay with option `mode_turn_on_delay` is modes: normal and morning.